Post No. 11, What I want in an EV.

 And, hey, an auto-manufacturer exec or two just might read this.

 I want a plug-in all-electric travel van with seats for 7 or 8 that I can remove/replace quickly and easily.
 Unless I was hauling nieces/nephews to the mountains or coast, it might be empty, to haul cargo, or it might contain my minimalist camping gear.
+Mid-size, please, something between a Ford Transit and a Transit-Connect; and a cargo van (with windows) not a "minivan," please.

-I do not want it with unsustainable lithium-ion batteries.
-Better batteries, like solid state, are supposed to be right around the corner; but Brisbane, Australia company Graphene Manufacturing Group claims that their graphene-aluminum-ion-aluminum-chloride coin cells can fully recharge in less than ten seconds, should last through three times as many charge-discharge cycles as lithium-ion batteries, and hold three times the charge.
-Their proprietary plasma graphene (made from natural gas; biomethane should work) manufacturing technique, they say, gives their batteries three times the energy density of the next-best cell, the Al-ion being developed at Stanford University.
+GMG's proprietary plasma graphene (made from natural gas; biomethane should work) manufacturing technique, they say, gives their batteries three times the energy density of the next-best cell, the Al-ion being developed at Stanford University, and lets them charge 70 times as fast as Li-ions.
 Their coin cells using this tech went to market in 2021; they expect to be making automotive cells by 2024.
 Those would do.
 And as aluminum is 8 percent of Earth’s crust, Al-ion batteries should be much less expensive; lithium is 0.002–0.006 percent, much harder to find and mine, and takes several times as much energy to process as aluminum.
 And we recycle aluminum.
 No one is recycling lithium batteries, yet.
+We're going to need lots of lithium for several fusion and fission schemes.
+We can't afford to waste it.

 I want something of a crush section in front of my tender old body.
 Under the hood is where the Aluminum-air range extender battery goes.
 When there isn’t an Al-air in place, it could be a good place to haul groceries, luggage … .
 I want Al-airs with the oil-flood feature developed at MIT, which prevents the battery discharging between uses, please.
 Unless Al-ions give me 900 miles plug-in range, in which case I won’t need the range extender.